 RBC Patient and Family Learning Space

 The RBC Patient and Family Learning Space (PFLS) is an interactive hub for patients, families and the community to access reliable information about mental health, substance use and recovery.
 The PFLS offers services in-person and virtually, along with resources in print, web and app formats.
 Through the PFLS you can attend interactive workshops and webinars, and discover a variety of community-based services that can support you and the people you care for in their experience of mental health, substance use and addiction challenges, along with their treatment and recovery.

-The Suits Me Fine boutique, located at our Queen Street campus, provides clothing that patients may not otherwise have access to.
-The selection of clothing and accessories in the boutique are donated new or gently used, and among other things, includes professional and formal attire for significant milestones in a patient’s life, such as job interviews, court appearances and special events.
+The Suits Me Fine boutique, located at our Queen Street campus, helps to meet patients’ clothing needs.
+The selection of clothing and accessories in the boutique are donated new or gently used, and among other things, include professional and formal attire that can be worn for job interviews, court appearances and special events.

-This program helps CAMH’s frontline staff supply patients with basic needs items such as toiletries, as well as connects them with meaningful experiences and activities that can help in their recovery, such as art and music therapy.
-This program is supported through the generosity of our donors.
+Gifts of Light helps CAMH’s frontline staff supply patients with basic needs items such as toiletries.
+This program also supports with meaningful patient experiences and activities that can help in their recovery, such as art and music therapy.
+Gifts of Light is supported through the generosity of our donors.

 Patient and family partners collaborate with CAMH staff, physicians and leadership in a wide array of projects and initiatives throughout the hospital, sharing their ideas and experiences as members of working groups, steering committees, and focus groups.
 These important partnerships support higher quality, safer and more efficient healthcare, improved patient outcomes, and greater patient, family, staff and physician satisfaction.